 New Delhi to Jaipur – 270km

 The last leg of the so-called Golden Triangle of New Delhi, Agra and Jaipur.
 Known as the ‘Pink City’ there is so much to see and do here with amazing temples, palaces, forts and stunning gardens dotted around town.
 This is also the biggest city in the state of Rajasthan which forms the core of many backpacking routes in India.
 Once you’re done exploring, there are excellent transport links west into the desert towns.

 Jaipur to Pushkar – 150km

 This small but pretty town is made up of predominantly white buildings and temples set around a lake of great religious significance.
-It’s a nice place to hang around for a day or so and learn about the legends relating to it and find out why Pushkar forms one of the Hindu religion’s Hindu Trinity.
+It’s a nice place to hang around for a day or so and learn about the legends relating to it and find out why Pushkar forms one of the Hindu religion’s Holy Trinity.
 For the record alcohol is forbidden within the city limits, although the coffee is said to be excellent!

 Pushkar to Jodhpur – 190km

 Literally on the edge of the great Thar desert, Jodhpur is a very hot city where the sun always shines bright.
 If Jaipur is pink and Pushkar is white, then Jodhpur is most certainly blue and almost every house and building in the old town is of some shade of blue and it can make for stunning photos, especially at sunrise and sunset with the best views to be had from the menacing fort that looms large over the town.
 This is the biggest city in the state and there’s lots to occupy you here in a town which has a fascinating history dating back to the 15th Century.